-Single step format – which factors in all the expenses and categorise them by function and multiple step format – to show the gross profit, the expense of sales is deducted from the sales along with other income and expenses.
+Single-step format – which factors in all the expenses and categorize them by function and multiple-step format – to show the gross profit, the expense of sales is deducted from the sales along with other income and expenses.

 US GAAP vs IFRS Infographics

 Below is the top 6 difference between US GAAP vs IFRS